Barcelona leads Madrid by 14 points after 3-0 clasico win

 Madrid collapsed after falling behind, losing ball after ball to Barcelona.

 Messi seized the moment by playing Suarez clear.
-After Suarez hit the post, Carvajal blatantly used his arm to stop Paulinho’s header from going in – a decision that earned him a direct red card and sent Messi to the penalty spot to fire his strike into the corner of the net.
+After Suarez hit the post, Carvajal blatantly used his arm to stop Paulinho’s header from going in – a decision that earned him a direct red card and sent Messi to the penalty spot to fire his strike in.

 Trying to spark a comeback, Zidane sent on forwards Marco Asensio and Gareth Bale, who drew a save from Ter Stegen.

-But it was Messi who reached the endline before finding Vidal to cap the win, as Barcelona won a third straight league visit at Madrid for the first time in their long rivalry.
+But it was Messi who, despite losing his right boot to Marcelo’s tackle, reached the endline before finding Vidal to cap the win, as Barcelona won a third straight league visit at Madrid for the first time in their long rivalry.

 ”It’s complicated, some would say impossible, but Madrid is obliged to fight until the end,” Madrid defender Sergio Ramos said.